 Fringed Bleeding Heart

-Delicate looking plants.
-Graceful, divided, fernlike foliage.
+Bleeding hearts are delicate-looking plants, with graceful, divided, fernlike foliage.
 Dainty pendent flowers, usually heart shaped, in pink, rose, yellow, or white on leafless, horizontal to arching stems.
 In general, dicentras need rich, light, moist, porous soil.
 Never let water stand around roots.
 Foliage dies down even in mild-winter climates; mark clumps to avoid digging into roots in dormant season.
-Short lived in mild-winter areas.Dicentra eximia
+Short-lived in mild-winter areas.Dicentra eximia